-- The overarching role for Committee members is to provide assurance, advice and comment upon other ethical issues, including governance and operational issues or any other issue surrounding ethics on which the Chief Constable would like their consideration. - The Committee will seek to provide assurance, advice and guidance, and make recommendation to the Chief Constable around decisions, policies and processes.
-The Committee will operate with openness, honesty and integrity, adhering to the Nolan Principles and good governance principles. - The Committee will be appropriately observed by officers of both the OPCC and the Force, depending on the business to be conducted at each meeting. - Membership of the committee will be made up of existing Independent Advisory Group (IAG) members who have specific expertise or interest in this area. - The Committee will meet quarterly or ad-hoc should the requirement arise. - All formal meeting agendas and papers will be posted on the Commissioner's and Force's website. - There will be no limit to the number of Committee members, however when a recommendation is made, a quorum of at least three members will be required in order to maintain a representative view on ethics issues.
-There will normally be at least four Committee members present whenever the Committee formally meets. - Each Committee member will serve for a period of 3 years, although membership will be reviewed at the end of every 12 month period by the Deputy Chief Constable and the Chief of Staff of the OPCC.
-At this stage the Committee member can have their tenure extended for a further 12 months or be de-selected. - Members will be suitably trained to fulfil their role and fully supported by on-going development.
+- The Committee will seek to provide assurance, advice and guidance, and make recommendation to the Chief Constable around decisions, policies and processes.
+The Committee will operate with openness, honesty and integrity, adhering to the Nolan Principles and good governance principles; - The Committee will be appropriately observed by officers of both the OPCC and the Force, depending on the business to be conducted at each meeting; - Membership of the committee will be made up of existing Independent Advisory Group (IAG) members who have specific expertise or interest in this area; - The Committee will meet quarterly or ad-hoc should the requirement arise; - All formal meeting agendas and papers will be posted on the Commissioner's and Force's website; - There will be no limit to the number of Committee members, however when a recommendation is made, a quorum of at least three members will be required in order to maintain a representative view on ethics issues.
+There will normally be at least four Committee members present whenever the Committee formally meets; - Each Committee member will serve for a period of 3 years, although membership will be reviewed at the end of every 12 month period by the Deputy Chief Constable and the Chief of Staff of the OPCC.
+At this stage the Committee member can have their tenure extended for a further 12 months or be de-selected; and - Members will be suitably trained to fulfil their role and fully supported by on-going development.